The Making of a Mystery

 Part 4: Publishing the Mysteries

-Once students have written their final draft of their story, decide how it will be published.
-(You may even want to arrange to have parents type the final copies to cut down on the publishing time in class if you want the stories to be word processed.)
+Step 1: Once students have written their final draft of their story, decide how it will be published.
+You may even want to arrange to have parents type the final copies to cut down on the publishing time in class if you want the stories to be word processed.
 Choose from the publishing options below or use one of your own.

-Order blank hard cover books from Bare Books.
+- Order blank hard cover books from Bare Books.
 Have students paste their typed story on the pages inside or write their story by hand on the pages.
-Encourage students to illustrate the cover and the pages.
+Encourage students to illustrate the cover and the pages, as shown in the photo above.

 - Use old newspapers to cover the front and back covers of a thin notebook.
 Have students paste their typed story on the pages inside or write their story by hand on the pages.
 Encourage students to illustrate the pages.